 You still get high school credit if you pass the class but you don’t earn any credits at ACC.

 Students can claim ACCTech credits within 24 months of their high school graduation.
-You can submit a printed form and a copy of your high school transcript to ACCTech.
+If you graduated high school after 2016 you must be in CATEMA to be eligible for ACCTech credit.

 - Your high school counselor or college and career specialist